 Just the most famous of many references to (NYC legend) Rod Strickland by the Wu-Tang Clan.
 Every kid who grew up in the ’90s remembers this one.

-No 1: George Gervin, Jayson Williams, Erick Dampier, and Bill Laimbeer
+1. George Gervin, Jayson Williams, Erick Dampier, and Bill Laimbeer

 Lil Wayne – Swizzy (Remix)